 As you can see there are great pros to this method.
 You are able to check big things off your list.
-A months work of work can be done in one week.
+A month’s work of work can be done in one week.
 If you batched all of your blog posts one day, your images the next, your social media posts next, your emails the next, and so on!

-The first week of each month you could have all your major work done and would still have three more weeks to work on everything else!
+In the first week of each month you could have all your major work done and would still have three more weeks to work on everything else!

-However, to me as great as it sounds it also has some cons that come along with it such as these.
+However to me, as great as it sounds it also has some cons that come along with it such as these.